-St John the Apostle Catholic School and St Kevin's Catholic School in Dee Why are part of the Warringah Parish.
-Both schools are part of the system of Catholic schools in the Diocese of Broken Bay under the leadership of Bishop Peter Comensoli.
+St John the Apostle Catholic School is part of the Parish of Warringah.
+We are part of the system of Catholic schools in the Diocese of Broken Bay under the leadership of Bishop Peter Comensoli.
 St John's was opened in 1962 and at that time Father J. Grady was the priest in charge.
 Originally the school and church were in the same building.
-Gradually, eight more classrooms were added and from there the school grew along with the local community.
+The school expanded gradually over the years.

-The Brigidine nuns were the religious sisters who initially staffed the school and the motto of that religious order "Strength and Gentleness" is also the school motto.
+The Brigidine nuns were the religious sisters who initially staffed the school.
+Their motto "Strength and Gentleness" is retained as our school motto and as a reminder of their contribution and connection to the story of St John's.
+The Brigidine Cross, used to teach people about the word of God in Ireland, is the symbol of the Brigidine Order and is represented below.
+It is above the door of each of our classrooms.
 In 1980 the religious sisters withdrew entrusting Catholic education to lay men and women.
-St John's has developed a strong connection to the local Narraweena community.
+St John's has developed a strong connection to the local community which includes Narraweena, Dee Why, Cromer, Beacon Hill and parts of Frenchs Forest.